 Sometimes, you may find yourself in a loud setting where you can’t quite hear what’s going on.
 Other times, your tablet’s speakers may not be enough.

 Picking up a pair of headphones with a built-in microphone can alleviate that issue.
-These Sennheiser Momentum True 2 wireless headphones offer functionality, quality, and mobility.
+These Sony Noise Canceling Earbud Headphones offer functionality, quality, and mobility.

 Don’t miss a word, joke, or laugh during your video calls.
 Get yourself an unassuming pair of headphones to boost your sound quality.